Reform Could Increase Payouts to Whistleblowers

 The False Claims Act had similar goals, although without the minimum reward requirement that would offer whisteblowers and lucrative and tangible incentive to report their company’s wrongdoings.
 Many experts agree that this type of incentive would go a long way toward convincing wary potential-whistleblowers who are afraid of losing their jobs or facing similar retaliation from the company they report.
 With significant financial incentive, blowing the whistle on misconduct gets a little easier.

 Learn how the qui tam attorneys at Berg & Androphy have recovered hundreds of millions for the government and whistleblowers.
-Discover our Qui Tam toolkit to learn and understand much more about this fascinating, valuable field of legal practice.
 Contact us confidentially when you are ready to discuss your potential case with us.